AMR-/gym_vehicle_intersection/README.md

 The observation space is represented by a `4+4*V` vector, where `V` is maximum the number of vehicles that are allowed to be on the map at a single time.

-The first four elements indicate which lights are red or green (red for 0, 1 for green) in the following order: Left, Up, Right, Down.
+The first four elements indicate which lights are red or green (0 for red, 1 for green) in the following order: Left, Up, Right, Down.

 Each set of the next four elements indicates a vehicle on the map.
 The four elements in order are:
 1. Approach Road: 0-3 for Left, Upper, Right, Lower